dshills/goauto/README.md

 ## Overview
 Full disclosure: This is ALPHA software and my first Go program.
 It works on my machine so mileage may vary.
 Suggestions, corrections, bug reports are very welcome.
 I have every intention of growing this into a replacement for Grunt, Gulp, Make, Rake, etc.

-Building a general purpose build tool with GoAuto that used config files would be a fairly trivial project.
-Feel free if that is your thing.

 Task automation for grownups.
 GoAuto is a package that makes building a native executable tailored to a specific work flow, simple.

 Here is a complete example of a Go build process triggered by any source file in a project changing.